pub struct LocalChain { /* private fields */ }Expand description

 pub fn apply_header( &mut self, header: &Header, height: u32, ) -> Result<ChangeSet, CannotConnectError>

-This is a convenience method to call apply_header_connected_to
+This is a convenience method to call apply_header_connected_to with the connected_to

-.
+parameter being height-1:prev_blockhash.
 If there is no previous block (i.e. genesis), we

-use the current block as connected_to
+use the current block as connected_to.

 Sourcepub fn apply_changeset(